-MTH 3301 Probability and Statistics for Engineers
+MTH 3301 Probability and Statistics for Engineers 3 SCH

-Prerequisites: MTH 2301, Junior classification

-This course is a calculus-based introduction to probability and statistics with emphasis on the techniques and applications that are most useful to engineering.
+Prerequisites: MTH 2301, Junior classification 3 lecture hours This course is a calculus-based introduction to probability and statistics with emphasis on the techniques and applications that are most useful to engineering.
 Topics cover usual discrete probability distributions, continuous probability distributions, multivariate probability distributions and an introduction to statistics and sampling distributions with a strong emphasis on engineering applications.

-MTH 3302 Complex Variables and Transforms
+MTH 3302 Complex Variables and Transforms 3 SCH